WHEREABOUTS

 "Unveiling Transformative Urban Dynamics: The Symbiosis of Squatting Movement and Urban Renewal in Copenhagen's Architectural Landscape."

-the European Association for Architectural Education and the Architectural Research Centres Consortium(EAAE and ARCC) 2024
+The European Association for Architectural Education and the Architectural Research Centres Consortium(EAAE and ARCC) 2024

 "Stop Painting, Stop Building."